nodejs/inclusivity/README.md

-Additionally, this group is interested in involving those people who are not represented in the Node.js Github Organization but are active in the great Node.js Community.
+Additionally, this group is interested in involving those people who are not represented in the Node.js Github Organization but are active in the greater Node.js Community.

 More information about joining this Working Group is available in our [Membership Policy][1].